 Empowering refugees to understand their housing obligations

-This resource will help your Group support refugees to understand their housing obligations to foster independence and empowerment as renters in the future.
-The family you support as a Community Sponsorship Group will include adults who have lived independent lives.
+This resource will help your group support refugees to understand their housing obligations, to foster independence and empowerment as renters in the future.
+The family you support as a Community Sponsorship group will include adults who have lived independent lives.
 They’ll have been making choices for themselves and their families for a long time.
 When it comes to housing, they may have been renting accommodation in their host country or country of origin within a system similar to what we have in the UK.
-However, some refugee families may have never entered into a formal rental agreement, living in a family home, with friends or in informal settlements or refugee camps.
-As with every aspect of Community Sponsorship, your Group will be guided by the family, their needs and level of understanding when it comes to explaining housing, and particularly their rights and responsibilities as renters.
+However, some refugee families may have never entered into a formal rental agreement.
+They may only have experienced of living in a family home, with friends or in informal settlements or refugee camps.
+As with every aspect of Community Sponsorship, your group will be guided by the family, their needs, and level of understanding when it comes to explaining housing, and particularly their rights and responsibilities as renters.

 You should also note that a signed and dated tenancy agreement is considered proof of address, which will come in useful for the family members.

-You’ll need to translate at least some of the information on the tenancy agreement so that the family members know what they’re signing.
+You will need to translate at least some of the information on the tenancy agreement so that the family members know what they’re signing.
 But how many of us have ever read the entirety of a tenancy agreement before signing it?
-Tenancy agreements are not always clearly written, so we advise Groups to spend time translating the obligations of the family members in living in the property initially until they feel less overwhelmed and can review the entirety of their tenancy agreement.
+Tenancy agreements are not always clearly written, so we advise groups to spend time translating the main obligations of being tenants in the property, until the family feel less overwhelmed and can review the entirety of their tenancy agreement.
 Having a written document can be a useful reminder and signpost for future conversations.
-If you are welcoming a family where adults are illiterate in Arabic, provide this as a video or sound file and spend time explaining exactly what the obligations are.
+If you are welcoming a family where adults are illiterate in their native language, then provide the tenant obligations as a video or sound file and spend time explaining exactly what the obligations are.

 The minimum obligations we recommend you explain are:

-If you are providing a housing top up payment toward the rent for the accommodation, ensure that this is clearly explained to the family at an early stage, alongside the date on which this will stop.
+If your groups is providing housing top-up payments toward the rent for the accommodation, ensure that this is clearly explained to the family at an early stage, alongside the date on which this will stop.